openstack/project-team-guide/doc/source/stable-branches.rst

 to work and be active.
 Project teams will produce consumable releases and upgrades are tested.

-Per Project Stable teams and the Stable Maintainers are responsible for all `tagged`_ projects during the this phase.
+During this phase, per Project Stable teams and the Stable Maintainers are responsible for all projects which asserted they follow the stable branch policy.

 .. _`Extended Maintenance`: